 | Contribution & Legacy | Medium to high | Time, money, skills | Purpose, social impact | Volunteering, philanthropy | Deep meaning, community benefit |

 These eight areas—Career, Finance, Health, Relationships, Personal Development, Mental Well-being, Recreation, and Contribution—work together.
-The goal isn’t perfection.
-It’s awareness and intentional adjustment.
-Use your priorities as a compass and make conscious choices about where to focus in each season.
+The aim isn’t perfection, it’s awareness and intentional adjustment.
+Use priorities as a compass and make conscious choices about where to focus in each season.

 FAQs